mirzayasirabdullahbaig07/MirzaYasirAbdullahBaig07/README.md

 **More Energetic Version:**

-As a Computer Science graduate and AI/ML Engineer, I'm actively exploring Machine Learning, Generative AI, MLOps, and Python to build the future of intelligent technology.
+As a Computer Science graduate and AI/ML Engineer, I'm actively exploring Machine Learning, Generative AI, MLOps, System Design and Python to build the future of intelligent technology.

 **Simple & Clear:**